 These soldiers with the lowest ranks took great pleasure at hitting the POWs because the POWs were the only ones that they could hit.
 In one incident, George had a small Japanese private hit him in the face with a board while George stood at attention.
 The result of this was that George’s nose was broken.
 The thing that bothered George was that he had no idea why he had been hit.

-During his time in the camp, George received very little news on the war.
+The POWs in the camp received very little news on the war.
 George said that one piece of news that the Japanese did tell the POWs was that President Roosevelt had died.
 He believed that the Japanese hoped that the POWs would become depressed hearing of it.

 When asked if he thought that using the atomic bomb was wrong, George said the bomb saved his life and the lives of the other POWs.
 Expecting an American invasion of Japan, the Japanese had received orders to kill all the POWs.
 The Japanese had already dug out the machine-gun placements to be used to execute the POWs.

 In late September he was boarded onto the U.S.S.
-General R. L. Howze which arrived at San Francisco on October 16, 1945.
+General R. L. Howze.
+The ship arrived in San Francisco on October 16, 1945.
 George returned to Harrodsburg and was discharged, from the army, on May 2, 1946.
 He married Lonnie East and moved to Nicholasville, Kentucky.
 He worked as a plumber and was a partner in the company of Cannon & Chumley Plumbing.

 Recalling his time as a POW, George said, “I guess cruelty to the underdog is their way of life.
 I don’t resent it now, but I sure didn’t like it then.
 But I don’t think they were mistreating us by their standards.
 That’s the funny thing.”

-George E. Chumley worked as a plumber and passed away on May 21, 1988, in Nicholasville, Kentucky, and was buried at Blue Grass Memorial Gardens in Nicholasville.
+George E. Chumley passed away on May 21, 1988, in Nicholasville, Kentucky, and was buried at Blue Grass Memorial Gardens in Nicholasville.